learned-hands/mapping_aid/README.md

 ![input](https://learned-hands.github.io/mapping_aid/images/step0.gif)

 - Use the NSMI_MATCH() function to get NSMIv2 codes for a given column by using the function for a single cell then adding it to the cells for an entire column.
 All you have to do is type `=NSMI_MACTH(A2)`, where `A2` is the cell ID for the content you want to match.
+You can try to match on item names or descriptions.
+Assuming you have decriptive names like [NSMIv2](http://taxonomy.legal/), those are probably your best bet.

 ![function default](https://learned-hands.github.io/mapping_aid/images/step1.gif)